 All about mountain safety

-In the mountain areas, it is essential to be prepared to think for yourself and take responsibility for your own safety.
-Remember that advanced equipment can never replace common sense, experience, and knowledge.
+In the mountains, it’s essential to be prepared to think for yourself and take responsibility for your own safety.
+Remember that advanced equipment can never replace common sense, experience and knowledge.

-You should always inform someone about your mountain trips, whether the hike is long or short.
-Tell a relative which route you plan to take, what time you start, who is in your group, and what equipment you have with you that could assist, for example, mountain rescue operations if someone goes missing.
+You should always inform someone about your mountain plans, whether your hike is long or short.
+Tell a relative or friend your planned route, when you’re setting off, who is in your group, and what equipment you’re bringing – information that can be crucial for mountain rescue services if someone goes missing.

-In the mountain cabins and shelters, there are special guest books where you should sign in when you pass by.
-However, these entries are not checked until someone is reported missing.
-Writing route messages is a way of showing consideration for yourself and others!
+Guest books are available in mountain cabins and shelters, and you should sign in when you pass by.
+However, these entries are not checked unless someone is reported missing.
+Leaving a travel note is a way of showing consideration for both yourself and others.

 Emergency phone